Los Angeles Dodgers: San Francisco Giants

-The Dodgers–Giants rivalry is one of the oldest and fiercest rivalries in North American sports.

-The feud between the Dodgers and the San Francisco Giants began in the late 19th century when both clubs were based in New York City, with the Dodgers playing in Brooklyn and the Giants playing at the Polo Grounds in Manhattan.
+The Dodgers–Giants rivalry began in the late 19th century, when both clubs were based in New York City, with the Dodgers playing in Brooklyn and the Giants at the Polo Grounds in Manhattan.
 After the 1957 season, Dodgers owner Walter O'Malley moved the team to Los Angeles for financial and other reasons.
-Along the way, he managed to convince Giants owner Horace Stoneham—who was considering moving his team to Minnesota—to preserve the rivalry by bringing his team to California as well.
+Giants owner Horace Stoneham—who was considering moving his team to Minnesota—brought his club to San Francisco, preserving the rivalry on the West Coast, and the two clubs met on the West Coast for the first time in April 1958.
 New York baseball fans were stunned and heartbroken by the move.
-Given that the cities of Los Angeles and San Francisco have been bitter rivals in economic, cultural, and political arenas for over a century and a half, the new venue in California became fertile ground for its transplantation.

-Each team's ability to endure for over a century while moving across an entire continent, as well as the rivalry's leap from a cross-city to a cross-state engagement, have led to the rivalry being considered one of the greatest in American sports history.
+The rivalry has been ranked among the greatest in American sport: ESPN included it in a list of the ten greatest rivalries in any sport, and Forbes included it in a survey of baseball's most intense rivalries.
+Writers have pointed to its endurance across more than a century and to its survival of both clubs' move across the continent.

-Unlike many other historic baseball match-ups in which one team remains dominant for most of their history, the Dodgers–Giants rivalry has exhibited a persistent balance in the respective successes of the two teams.
-While the Giants have more wins in franchise history, the Dodgers have the most National League pennants at 26, with the Giants following close behind at 23.
-The Dodgers have won nine World Series titles to the Giants' eight. and the Giants.
-The 2010 World Series was the Giants' first championship since moving to California, while the Dodgers had won seven World Series titles since their move, their last title coming in the 2025 World Series.
+Neither club has been dominant for long.
+Through the 2025 season the Giants led the all-time regular-season series 1,288–1,287, a margin of one game in 2,575.
+The Dodgers have won 26 National League pennants to the Giants' 23, and nine World Series titles to the Giants' eight.
+The balance shifted with the move to California: the Giants won five championships to the Dodgers' one while both were in New York, and the Dodgers have won eight to the Giants' three since, the Giants' first coming in the 2010 World Series and the Dodgers' most recent in the 2025 World Series.

 In 2021, the Dodgers and Giants both finished the regular season with over 100 wins, with the latter clinching the division with a record of 107–55.
 The Dodgers were one game behind with a record of 106–56, relegating them to the NL Wild Card Game, in which they defeated the St. Louis Cardinals.
 This resulted in the first postseason matchup between the Dodgers and Giants in the NLDS.
-With a combined 213 regular season wins, this is the most number of regular season wins between competing teams in any MLB postseason series.
+Their 213 combined regular-season wins were the most in any postseason series to that point.
 The Dodgers ultimately won in the decisive Game 5, but would lose in the NLCS to the eventual World Series champions: Atlanta Braves.